 Fracking has paused yet again in Lancashire after another small earthquake was recorded on Wednesday night.

 The 1.55-magnitude earth tremor — the largest recorded so far — led to an 18-hour suspension of drilling in line with regulation.

 Fracking is the controversial process that extracts fossil fuels from shale rock by breaking into the ground with high pressure water.
 It returned to Lancashire on Oct.
-15 for the first time since earthquakes were detected in Blackpool in 2011.
+15 2018 for the first time since earthquakes were first detected in Blackpool in 2011.

 “As we gain experience in applying these measures, the trigger levels can be adjusted upwards without compromising the effectiveness of the controls,” she reportedly wrote in a letter to pro-fracking MP Kevin Hollinrake.

 The new goverment is now reviewing its regulations, according to the Guardian, last week describing shale gas as an "important new domestic energy source."